samuel-h-r-nunes/webpack-dev-runner/README.md

 ## Disclaimer

-Despite its name, `webpack-dev-runner` is not part of the [webpack](https://webpack.js.org) project or any of its sub-projects, or afilliated with it in any manner.
-The choice of name was motivated solely on having the most descriptive name for what it does, and self-justified by the realisation that so many other projects in the ecosystem name themselves after the tools that they use internally.
-The motivation for publishing this package is that of sharing with the community, so if you feel that I have misrepresented your project or caused harm in any way, please let me know ASAP and I will be happy to change its name or this description on request.
+Despite its name, `webpack-dev-runner` is not part of the [webpack](https://webpack.js.org) project or any of its sub-projects, or affiliated with it in any manner.
+The choice of name was motivated solely on being descriptive for what it does, and follows the trend set by so many other projects in the ecosystem that name themselves after the tools they use internally.
+This package is published in good faith with the goal of sharing with the community.
+If you feel that `webpack-dev-runner` is misrepresenting your project or causing harm in any way, please let me know and I will be happy to change its name or this description on request.